 Reza Sourki

-Hello and Welcome!
-I’m Reza and I’m a Research Scientist focused on the interface of AI and physical simulations.
+I’m interested in the interface of AI and physical simulations, and developing computational and data-driven solutions.
 I use the state-of-the-art AI algorithms and tools to learn and understand the physical systems.
-I’m interested in developing computational and data-driven solutions.
 I utilize a range of techniques from mathematical models to AI to exploit the physical informations.

-My expertise in applied mechanics, mathematics, and AI allowed me to collaborate with various groups.
-I have been lucky to work on several ongoing multidisciplinary projects and research areas, which allow me to learn and broaden my range of expertise.
+My expertise in applied mechanics, mathematics, and AI enables me to collaborate with various groups.
+I have been lucky to work on several ongoing multidisciplinary projects and research areas, which has broaden my range of expertise.

 my research